Mpox control guideline

 NSW specific mpox guidance

 This guideline is based on the Mpox - CDNA National Guidelines for Public Health Units.
 NSW specific mpox guidance is included within these call-out boxes throughout the document.
-The content of the CDNA SoNG has not been modified.
+The content of the body of the CDNA SoNG has not been modified.
+The CDNA SoNG appendices have not been included as NSW has created NSW specific factsheets and investigation forms which replace the SoNG appendices.

-These guidelines for public health units (PHUs) outline Australia's national minimum standard for the routine public health management of mpox.
-They are intended to reflect the current evidence base, with pragmatic guidance provided where evidence is still evolving.
-Jurisdictions may implement policies that exceed the national minimum standard based on the local epidemiological context, available resources, and other factors.
-The Communicable Diseases Network Australia (CDNA) will review and update these recommendations as new information becomes available.
+These guidelines for public health units (PHUs) outline Australia's agreed national approach for the routine public health management of mpox.
+They consider available evidence at the time of publication to develop pragmatic guidance, including where evidence is still evolving or where jurisdictional approaches differ.
+Jurisdictions may implement policies that differ from these national standards based on local factors.

-Readers should not rely solely on the information contained within these guidelines.
-Guideline information is not intended to be a substitute for advice from other relevant sources, including, but not limited to, advice from a public health specialist or other health professional.
-Clinical judgment and discretion may be required to interpret and apply these guidelines.
+Readhers should not rely solely on the information contained within these guidelines.
+Guideline information is not intended as a substitute for advice from other relevant sources, including, but not limited to, jurisdictional public health guidelines and advice from a public health specialist or other health professional.
+Clinical judgement and discretion amy be required to interpret and apply these guidelines.
 PHUs should refer to and follow jurisdictional guidance regarding disease management where appropriate.
+These guidelines are not intended to provide public health guidance or advice to other (non-PHU) audiences.

 On this page